ClintWinter/colt-steele-advanced/17_ES2015-part2/Notes.md

 }
 ```

-The returned value from a promise will always contain a `.then` and `.catch` method which are funtions to be executed when the promise is resolved or rejected.
+The returned value from a promise will always contain a `.then` and `.catch` method which are functions to be executed when the promise is resolved or rejected.

 ``` javascript
 displayAtRandomTime().then(function(value) {